toyo213/brand-ring/wp-content/plugins/contact-form-pro/readme.txt

 <a href="https://docs.google.com/document/d/1T9ca4R7s5wFU9AtRfMTxADiM9HV16W9a3bpZqz4BT-k/edit?pli=1" target="_blank">View a PDF version of Step-by-step Instruction on Contact Form Pro Purchase, Installation, Configuration</a>

-<a href="http://www.youtube.com/watch?v=IGHiY0-g40Y" target="_blank">View a Video version of Step-by-step Instruction on Contact Form Installation</a>
+<a href="http://www.youtube.com/watch?v=IGHiY0-g40Y" target="_blank">Video instruction on Installation</a>

 = Features =

 Contact Form

 * Choose either a custom email address or a standard WordPress address for sending email notifications.
 * Enable file attachment option to your contact form.
 * Enable "Send me a copy" option for the user who fills out the contact form.
 * Easily adapt label text for each field up to you.
 * Download and activate Captcha plugin to provide security and protect your site from spam attacks.

 Contact Form Pro

 + Customize your form styles easily without CSS knowledge and preview output result on the fly.
 + Change placeholder text for each field.
 + Add tooltip option for each field.
 + Customize input validation, edit and preview output result of errors on the fly.
 + Ability to add field "Reply-to" with user email to the email header.
 + Ability to add SelectBox to the contact form with the title Department, where the message will arrive.
 + Ability to add Custom SelectBox, Agreement and Optional checkbox.
 + Ability to substitute "name" and "email" fields with User's data for logged-in users, as well as to hide and make these data disabled for editing.
-	+ The answer to the question from support within one business day (<a href="https://bestwebsoft.zendesk.com/entries/25561503-Information-for-our-customers" target="_blank">More info</a>)
++ The answer to the question from support within one business day (<a href="https://bestwebsoft.zendesk.com/entries/25561503" target="_blank">More info</a>)

 = Recommended Plugins =